Effective behavior of heterogeneous media governed by strain gradient elasticity: Infinite bar subjected to periodic forcing

-We fit $\bar{E}$ from the intercept of Figure (\ref{fig:hetper})(c) (cf. (\ref{eq:kto0})), and $\bar{\kappa}=\bar{\lambda}^2 \bar{E}$ by a least-square fit of (\ref{eq:esge}) in the range $(0,2\pi)$.
-The results are shown in Figure \ref{fig:eff}(a) a function of $\lambda_2$ when $\lambda_1=2$.
+($\bar{E}$ is also the from the intercept of Figure (\ref{fig:hetper})(c)).
+The results are shown in Figure \ref{fig:eff}(a) as a function of $\lambda_2$ when $\lambda_1=2$.
 The elastic modulus $\bar{E}$ varies from the harmonic mean to the arithmetic mean consistent with the results of M\"uller and Francfort \cite{muller_1994}, and our results in the hanging bar.
 The effective material length $\bar{\lambda}$ increases with $\lambda_2$: still, note that $\bar{\lambda} \ne 2$ even when $\lambda_1 = \lambda_2 = 2$.
 This is because our elastic modulus is not uniform.
 In other words, heterogeneous elastic modulus affects the effective material length.

-We compare the best effective strain gradient elasticity theory according to (\ref{eq:esge}) with the computed effective response in Figure \ref{fig:eff}(b).
+We then compare the effective strain gradient elasticity theory according to (\ref{eq:esge}, \ref{eq:ek}) with the computed effective response in Figure \ref{fig:eff}(b).
 We see reasonable agreement when the two material lengths are the same, but see a deviation when the material lengths are different.
 Thus, {\it the effective behavior of a heterogeneous strain gradient elastic medium is not described by a strain gradient elastic theory}.
 In other words, the interaction between the different material lengths give rise to interactions that are not described by a strain gradient theory.
+We note that this behavior is not a pathology of the fact that we have discontinuous material parameters.
+We show examples of smooth material heterogeneity in Appendix \ref{app:smooth}.